shivshank/easy_canvas/README.md

 # Easy Canvas
-Easy Canvas is a rust library designed to make it easy to prototype ideas that need a 2d drawing API.
-Most other libraries are powerful yet cumbersome to use, especially for toying around and making simple examples.
+Easy Canvas is a 2D Rust drawing library designed to be easy to use.
+Most other libraries are powerful but annoying to use for toying around and making simple examples.

 Easy Canvas is inspired by the HTML5 Canvas API.
-Notably, it uses similar primitives (Rect, Arc, Path)
+Notably, it uses similar primitives (Rect, Arc, Path), but has no concept of state.
+Like the HTML5 Canavs, when drawing Rects rotations can only be specified via a transform, but unlike HTML5 Canvas, the transform is not a part of the Canvas' state.
+Transforms must be supplied explicitly.
+Styles work similarly.

 # Event Handling

 Currently `quick_window` does not provide any way to handle events.

 The front end window is however 100% separate from the canvas.
-If you want to roll your own event loop quickly, you can use
+If you want to roll your own event loop quickly, you can use any windowing library (such as `glutin`) and the drawing module provided behind the "drawing" feature flag in `easy_canvas`. (n.b., the drawing module is unstable and very rough around the edges, although easy to interface with; see `quick_window` for how to use it).

 # Easy Canvas is a work in progress.